exlskills/course-ASAP-backend-dev-node-gql-mongo/00_A$AP Learn/04_GraphQL Data API/05_GraphQL Schema Mutation/index.md

 });
 ```

+Note that class `mutationWithClientMutationId` is imported from `graphql-relay` package, so it is Relay-specific.

-Although the syntax looks different, the structure has the same components as a query definition: input, output, processing function.
+Although the syntax looks different, this structure has the same general components as a query definition: input, processing function, output.

-`mutateAndGetPayload` here is coded slightly differently from `resolve` in queries.
-In `resolve`, we were calling an async function passing the four parameters `(obj, args, viewer, info)`.
-Here, we have three parameters going into the processing function - `(inputFields, viewer, info)` - as the concept of *source* `obj` does not apply.
+In `mutateAndGetPayload`, there are three arguments being passed into the processing function: `(inputFields, viewer, info)`.
+This is similar to a query `resolve` property in queries, where four arguments are passed `(obj, args, viewer, info)`.
+As the the concept of *source* `obj` does not apply to mutations, `obj` is absent in `mutateAndGetPayload`.

-The middle part of `mutateAndGetPayload` converts Relay Global IDs into the MongoDB IDs.
-The reason it's done here vs. in `createOrder` is to isolate GraphQL-specific work (like `fromGlobalId`) from the business and DB logic, whenever possible.
+Inside the function in `mutateAndGetPayload`, Relay Global IDs are converted into the MongoDB IDs, then `src/relay-mutate-and-get/order-mag.js` `createOrder` is called.
+The reason the ID conversion is done here vs. in `createOrder` is to isolate GraphQL-specific work from the business and DB logic, whenever possible.

-Mutation input is usually wrapped as *Input Types* - here, we use `OrderInputType`, defined in the same JS file, above the mutation definition.
-Similarly to Object Types, Input Types act as a buffer and help controlling any necessary conversions before the input data is passed into `mutateAndGetPayload`.
+Mutation input is usually wrapped as *Input Types*. `OrderInputType` is defined in the same JS file, above the mutation definition.
+Somewhat similar to Object Types that map resolver output to the data sent to the client, Input Types act as an extra mapping layer to perform necessary conversions on the incoming client data before it is passed into `mutateAndGetPayload`.

 `outputFields` are similar to the Object Type in queries - they are loaded from the object returned by `mutateAndGetPayload`.
 In this case, we assuring that `createOrder` returns an object matching the structure defined in `outputFields`.

-Enough with the "overview", lets dive into the code now!
+Enough with the overview, let's move on to setting up and running the demo project's code next!